Sergeeeek/integrated/README.md

 serverInstance.stop();
 ```

-Now integrated will go through each initialized module in reverse order and stop it.
+Now **Integrated** will go through each initialized module in reverse order and stop it.

 But wait, how is it going to stop the express server?